Jack Le Brocq: Supercars Championship

 Le Brocq made his debut in the Supercars Championship at the 2015 Sandown 500 alongside Ash Walsh in the No. 4 Erebus Motorsport Mercedes-Benz E63 AMG.
 They finished the race in 19th.
 The pair then had a DNF at the Bathurst 1000 after the car hit the wall at the cutting.
 They would again finish in 19th place for the first race at the Gold Coast 600.
 They were disqualified from the second race.

 In 2016, Le Brocq would co-drive with Cameron Waters in No. 6 Ford FG X Falcon for Prodrive Racing Australia.
 They retired from the 2016 Sandown 500 because of engine issues.
 At the Bathurst 1000 the pair stayed out of trouble to finish the race in 4th place.
 At the Gold Coast 600 the retired from the first race after an accident and finished the second race in 14th place.

 Le Brocq made his solo Supercars debut at the 2017 Darwin Triple Crown as a wildcard entry, racing with his Super2 team MW Motorsport in the No. 28 Nissan Altima L33.
 He finished the first race in 19th place before finishing in 22nd for the second race.
 He also raced at the Ipswich SuperSprint, finishing race 1 in 19th and retiring from race 2.
-For the Pirtek Enduro Cup he moved to Nissan Motorsport to drive alongside Todd Kelly in the No. 7 Nissan Altima L33.
+For the Pirtek Enduro Cup, he moved to Nissan Motorsport to drive alongside Todd Kelly in the No. 7 Nissan Altima L33.
 The best finish they recorded was a 7th place at the Bathurst 1000.

-In 2018, Le Brocq will make his debut as a full-time driver in the Supercars Championship with Tekno Autosports in the No. 19 Holden ZB Commodore.
+In 2018, Le Brocq made his debut as a full-time driver in the Supercars Championship with Tekno Autosports in the No. 19 Holden ZB Commodore.